michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/forward-and-inverse-kinematics.md

 ![](/assets/unit3/char_compare.gif)

-From this simple comparison we can already see that the character on the right will be much easier to animate.
+From this simple comparison we can already see that the character on the right will be much easier to animate because it keeps its hands and feet positions in place as we move the character.

 The downside of using IK is that it can be difficult to pose your character exactly as you want, since you lose control of each individual joint.